 Send and receive individual and group SMS messages from all your devices.

-Google Voice provides advanced voicemail transcriptions that you can read in the app and/or have sent to your email.
+Google Voice provides advanced voicemail transcriptions that you can read in the app and has sent to your email.

 Make international calls at competitive rates without paying extra for international minutes with your mobile carrier.